SheyNjila1/Deep-Dive-Jenkins-Continuous-Integration/README.md

 #### 7) Slack channel of subscription to one
 #### 8) Troubleshooting skills

-# Step 1: Create Security Groups for Jenkins, Nexus, SonarQube
+# Step 1: Install Jenkins, Nexus, SonarQube

-### a) Create an Amazon Linux 2 VM instance and call it "Jenkinsserver"
+### a) Create an Amazon Linux 2 VM instance and call it "JenkinsServer"
 #### - Instance type: t2.large
 #### - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
 #### - Key pair: Select or create a new keypair